 In order to help managers keep incident-related equipment and supply loss to a minimum, incident management teams are required to maintain accountability and tracking of these items.
 Guidelines and procedures to assist with this accountability are provided in Chapter 30 of the Interagency Incident Business Management Handbook.
 To further facilitate these procedures and provide oversight, a fire loss report has been developed that provides detailed information regarding consumable and durable item use.
-This report has been accepted by the National Wildfire Coordinating Group for all wildland fire agencies and will be compiled for all Type 1 and Type 2 incidents.
+This report has been accepted by NWCG for all wildland fire agencies and will be compiled for all Type 1 and Type 2 incidents.

 These reports are compiled by the geographic area National Fire Equipment System cache servicing the particular incident.
-Reports will then be forwarded to the responsible field office, with a copy to the State Fire Management Officer, within 60 days of the close of the incident.
+Reports will then be forwarded to the responsible field office, with a copy to the state FMO, within 60 days of the close of the incident.
 To meet these time limits, several steps must be followed to facilitate complete data resulting in accurate reports: